ComScore

 6. Amelia Island

 Any golfers around here?
 If you get a kick out of a day on the course, Amelia Island is your ideal fall getaway.
 With historic roots dating back to 1562, this timeless city is known for some of the state’s most beautiful golf courses.
 But even if golf isn’t your thing, there’s plenty to do on beautiful Amelia Island.
 If you fancy a spooky ghost tour, the area’s historic district hosts a few every night.
-There’s also art museums and waterfront restaurants.
+There are also art museums and waterfront restaurants, and in September, the city hosts both a world-class dance festival and a jazz fest.
 Plus, you’re only an hour and 15 minutes from St. Augustine, which makes for a fun day trip.

 best fall getaways in florida sunny isles1